lindenhutchinson/comicScraper/README.md

 The desired comic is passed to ChaptersDownloader, which finds all the issues for said comic and initiates a download loop for all issues (working on allowing download of only some issues).

+# ChapterController
+>> gets the user input and controls ChapterSearcher and ChaptersDownloader

+# ChapterSearcher
+>> uses the website api to search for a comic and returns the list of results

+# ChaptersDownloader
+>> uses the top level comic url found from the selected comic from the searcher to find all the comic issues, then uses ChapterMaker to download all the issues

+# ChapterMaker
+>> takes in a chapter url, finds all the images for that issue then downloads and saves them into a pdf

+# ChapterMerger
+>> can be used to merge a number of pdfs into a single pdf